thenexthub/Codira/docs/proposals/CPointerArgumentInterop.rst

 ARC semantics treat an ``NSFoo**`` type as a pointer to an ``__autoreleasing`` ``NSFoo*``.
-Although in theory these interfaces could receive arrays of object pointers in Objective-C, that use case doesn't come up in Cocoa, and we can't reliably bridge such APIs into Swift.
+Although in theory these interfaces could receive arrays of object pointers in Objective-C, that use case doesn't come up in Cocoa, and we can't reliably bridge such APIs into Codira.
 We only need to bridge ObjC mutable pointer types to accept a scalar ``inout`` object reference or ``nil``.

 Pointer Return Values
 ---------------------

-This proposal does not address the handling of return values, which should still be imported into Swift as ``UnsafeMutablePointer`` values.
+This proposal does not address the handling of return values, which should still be imported into Codira as ``UnsafeMutablePointer`` values.

 Library Features